 Now that you have an idea of what clauses to include in your Terms and Conditions agreement, let's look at how to display the agreement to your small business customers.

-Providing Your Terms and Conditions Agreement to Your Customers
+How to Display Your Small Business Terms and Conditions Agreement to Your Customers

 First, you should always include a link to your agreement within your website's footer.
 This is a place where people know to look for important legal agreements and links.
 And, it will be available from every page of your website for ultimate accessibility.